UAAP Season 76

-UAAP Season 76 is the 2013–2014 athletic year of the University Athletic Association of the Philippines.
+UAAP Season 76 is the 2013–2014 athletic year of the University Athletic Association of the Philippines (UAAP).
 It was hosted by Adamson University with Fr.
 Maximino D. Rendon, C.M. as president.
 There were eight universities that competed in fifteen sports with poomsae, a form in the sport of taekwondo now recognized as a regular sport and included in the general championship tally.

 Some of the sporting events were aired live or on a delayed telecast by ABS-CBN Channel 2 and Studio 23.
 All the men's basketball games and the women's volleyball games were aired live by ABS-CBN Sports, the former for the fourteenth consecutive year and the latter since Season 69.
 Starting this season, ABS-CBN Sports will air on Friday afternoons: one men's volleyball game (1-3 pm, on a delayed basis) and one live men's football game (3-5 pm).
 On January 18, 2014, the UAAP telecast transferred to ABS-CBN Sports+Action starting with women's volleyball after Studio 23 ceased its broadcast on January 17, 2014.